justindomingue/markov_chains/README.md

 ### Higher Order Markov Chains

 By default, the generator will use order-1 Markov chains, meaning that when selecting a next word, the generator will only consider 1 previous word.
-A Marko chain or order `n` will consider `n` previous words.
-The higher the order, the closer the generated text will be from the original one.
-Orders between 1 and 3 are typical; higher orders will often spit the text verbatim.
+A Markov chain or order `n` will consider `n` previous words, meaning it will have more context and the generated text should be more sensible.
+However, the higher the order, the closer the generated text will be from the original one.
+Orders between 1 and 3 are typical; higher orders will often generate bits of the original text verbatim.

 Create a generator using a Markov chain of higher order (Markov chain with memory `order`) :